 Success is no accident but likely goes hand in hand with sacrifice and a lot of accidents.
 Multiple inspiring quotes by famous athletes lead to the belief that injuries occur only on the highest level and are almost necessary to achieve great success.
-It is true that competitive athletes are more frequently injured due to their intense training regimens but statistics show that the average Joe also acquires his share.
+Indeed, competitive athletes are more frequently injured due to their intense training regimens, but statistics show that the average Joe also acquires his share.
 Especially kids, who are still physically growing and developing are at high risk of acute or developmental disorders.
 Due to the broad range of sports and their dynamic character, multiple types of possible injuries can occur.
 Abrasions, bruises, bursitis, cuts, dislocations, elongations, fractures, sprains, strains, tears, tendonitis.
-A wide spectrum of distortions all with their respective treatment possibly including immobilization devices.
+A wide spectrum of distortions all with their respective treatment, possibly including immobilization devices.

 This article will provide an overview of the most prevalent injuries in sports, benefitting from orthosis implementation in treatment.

 Another frequent lower limb injury is the development of shin splints, approximately 13-17% of all running-related injuries.
-This overuse injury is regularly seen in an individual’s life who decides to shift from a rather inactive behavior to an active lifestyle, but it can happen to anyone, at any time.
+This overuse injury is regularly seen in an individual’s life who decides to shift from a rather inactive behaviour to an active lifestyle, but it can happen to anyone, at any time.
 The faint pain along the inner edge of the tibia is caused by repetitive trauma to the surrounding muscle tissue.
-As for most of the sport trauma’s RICE, Rest, Ice, Compress and Elevate is one of the initial treatments, but this is especially interesting for shin splints since it is an inflammation injury.
-Braces are a commonly seen external medical remedy but also rigid orthosis and insoles are beneficial.
-They support the foot and correct biomechanical irregularities possibly causing the stress overload.
+As for most of the sports trauma’s RICE, Rest, Ice, Compress and Elevate is one of the initial treatments, but this is especially interesting for shin splints since it is an inflammation injury.
+Braces are a commonly seen external medical remedy, but also rigid orthosis and insoles are beneficial.
+They support the foot and correct biomechanical irregularities, possibly causing the stress overload.

 High demanding sports with a lot of twisting and turning are the origin for many knee problems and notably the anterior cruciate ligament tears.
 A rapid direction or speed change and direct contact can lead to completely rupturing the ligament.
-Individual needs determine the treatment but a completely torn ligament will not heal without surgery.
-Older patients may opt for a non-surgical, bracing based treatment with respect to their less active lifestyle but the active exercisers benefit from surgery.
+Individual needs determine the treatment, but a completely torn ligament will not heal without surgery.
+Older patients may opt for a non-surgical, bracing based treatment concerning their less active lifestyle, but the active exercisers benefit from surgery.